Webpage Views as a Proxy for Angler Pressure and Effort: Insights from Bayesian Networks: Acknowledgements

 \section{Acknowledgements}

-We acknowledge the support of the Government of Canada’s New Frontiers in Research Fund (NFRF), NFRFR-2021-00265.\\ We acknowledge Joel Knudsen, Jamie Svendsen and Clayton Green for their assistance in gathering and preparing the data.\\ We acknowledge Fiona D. Johnston for her valuable support with the creel data.
+This project, including the use of the dataset, was reviewed and approved by the Research Ethics Board of the Alberta Research Information Services (ARISE, University of Alberta), study ID MS5 Pro00102610.
+We acknowledge the support of the Government of Canada’s New Frontiers in Research Fund (NFRF), NFRFR-2021-00265.
+We acknowledge Joel Knudsen, Jamie Svendsen, and Clayton Green for their assistance in gathering and preparing the data.
+We acknowledge Fiona D. Johnston for her valuable support with the creel data.
+PR acknowledges funding from an NSERC Discovery Grant.